 - Choose 10 affirmations that motivate you or inspire you in this area of your life.
 Check out 75 affirmations for self-improvement for some ideas, but it’s even better if you make up your own.

 - Choose a time of the day to practice – such as in the morning, night, or as a mid-day break.

 - Set a timer on your phone or computer to remind you when it’s time to do your affirmations exercise.

 - Try your best to practice to practice this exercise everyday for a whole week.

-If you want to learn more about how to use beliefs and affirmations to improve your life, check out The Science of Self Improvement.
+If you want to learn more about how to use beliefs and affirmations to improve your life, check out my free e-book The Science of Self-Affirmations.